A Heavy Traffic Theory of Matching Queues

-Motivated by emerging applications in online matching platforms and marketplaces, we study a two-sided queue.
-Customers and servers that arrive into a two-sided queue depart as soon as they are matched.
-It is known that a state-dependent control is needed to ensure the stability of a two-sided queue.
-However, analytically studying the steady-state behaviour of a two-sided queue, in general, is challenging.
-Therefore, inspired by the heavy-traffic regime in classical queueing theory, we study a two-sided queue in an asymptotic regime where the control decreases to zero.
-It turns out that there are two different ways the control can be sent to zero, and we model these using two parameters viz., $\epsilon$ that goes to zero and $\tau$ that goes to infinity.
-Intuitively, $\epsilon$ modulates the magnitude of the control and $\tau$ is the threshold after which we modulate the control.
+\ABSTRACT{ Motivated by emerging applications in online matching platforms and marketplaces, we study a matching queue.
+Customers and servers that arrive in a matching queue depart as soon as they are matched.
+It is known that a matching queue without an external control is unstable and so we study its behavior for a general state-dependent control.
+While state-dependent control is an effective lever to regulate the throughput and delay, it often comes at a cost for matching platforms in practice.
+Optimizing this fundamental trade-off motivates the use of small amounts of control, so we study a matching queue in an asymptotic regime where the state-dependent control decreases to zero.
+Unlike the heavy traffic regime in classical queues, there are two different ways the control can be sent to zero, via a magnitude scaling parameter $\epsilon$ that goes to zero and a time scaling parameter $\tau$ that goes to infinity.

-We show that depending on the relative rates of $\epsilon$ and $\tau$, there is a phase transition in the limiting regime.
-We christen the regime when $\epsilon \tau \to 0$, the quality-driven regime, and the limiting behaviour is a Laplace distribution.
-The phase transition starts in the regime when, $\epsilon \tau $ goes to a nonzero constant when the limiting distribution is a Gibbs distribution, and so we call it the critical regime.
-When $\epsilon \tau \to \infty$, we conjecture that the limiting distribution is uniform and prove that in a special case.
-We call this the profit-driven regime.
-These results are established using two related proof techniques.
-The first one is a generalization of the characteristic function method, and the second is a novel inverse Fourier transform method.